Frequently Asked Questions

 We actively help new students by producing an accommodation list.
 Updates to the list begin in earnest in early July, when 4th Year students graduate and their accommodation becomes available.

 In mid to late July, the ESO hosts a summer get-together for new starters at Boxley House – this enables students to meet and get to know each other face-to-face.
 There are quite a few properties available to let by that time and students are encouraged to view some together after the event.
-This year’s get-together will take place on Sunday 19th July.

 Students who accept a place on the course are given access to the ESO’s Virtual Learning Environment, where they can find the accommodation list and get in touch with other new starters.